Updated CDC Guidance for Fully Vaccinated Individuals in Health Care Settings

 Based on guidance from the Centers for Medicare & Medicaid Services (CMS) and the Centers for Disease Control and Prevention (CDC), the Department of Health Services (DHS) recommends the following actions in accordance with Wis.
 Stat. chs.
 50 and 252, Wis.
 Admin.
 Code chs.
 DHS 132, DHS 134, and DHS 145.
 CMS and CDC continue to provide guidance for nursing homes and other long-term care facilities.

 Facilities are encouraged to routinely check the CMS and CDC websites for additional guidance.
 In addition to reading and understanding the guidance offered here, it is important to review the information highlighted in the hyperlinks and in the Resources section.
-Facilities are also encouraged to use the COVID-19 Provider Self-Assessment Worksheet, F-02669 (DOCX) as a tool to guide their overall preparedness.
+Facilities are also encouraged to use the COVID-19 Provider Self-Assessment Worksheet, F-02669 (Word) as a tool to guide their overall preparedness.

 Caring For Residents with Dementia